cwaring/ipfs-base/README.md

 ```

 ### `createBase: () => string | undefined`
-Returns the ipfs|ipns base path for the application if currently loaded via a gateway url and injects a `<base href={base} />` element into the head of the DOM if an IPFS gateway URL is detected.
+Returns the ipfs|ipns base path for the application if currently loaded via a gateway url and injects a `<base href={base} />` element into the head of the DOM.

 ### `getBase: () => string | undefined`
 Returns the current base path which with IPFS & IPNS detection.